-- 10.3You may withdraw your consent for Us to use your personal data as set out in section in 5 at any time by contacting Us using the details set out in section 15, and We will delete Your data from Our systems.
+- 11.3You may withdraw your consent for Us to use your personal data as set out in section in 5 at any time by contacting Us using the details set out in section 16, and We will delete Your data from Our systems.
 However, you acknowledge this may limit Our ability to provide the best possible products and services to you.

 You have the legal right to ask for a copy of any of your personal data held by Us (where such data is held).
-Please contact Us for more details at firstname.lastname@example.org or using the contact details below in section 14.
+You can ask us to delete or transfer data that you own with us.
+Please contact Us with your request to access, transfer or delete at firstname.lastname@example.org or using the contact details below in section 16.

-- 12.6The following First Party Cookies may be placed on your computer or device:
+- 13.6The following First Party Cookies may be placed on your computer or device:

 |Name of Cookie